 3. What are the important things to consider while making a parenting agreement?

-While making a parenting agreement, you as a parent should consider a wide range of things including the following:
+While making a parenting agreement, as a parent, you should consider a wide range of things including the following:

-special needs the child may have e.g., medical and schooling;
+special needs the child may have e.g., medical condition and schooling,

 educational needs of the child,

 the cultural needs of the child,

 As children grow, and their needs change, parents should be ready to update their parenting agreement to suit the changing circumstances.